michbur/dpcR/inst/dpcReport/data_summary_table1.md

-Explanations of the column names:
+Explanation of the column names:

-1. The name of run (the name of an experiment and the id of a technical replicate connected by the dot).
+1. Name of the experiment.
+1. ID of technical replicate.
 1. Method used to compute statistics.
-1. The mean number of template molecules per partition.
+1. Mean number of template molecules per partition.
-1. The lower border of the confidence interval for the mean number of template molecules per partition.
+1. Lower border of the confidence interval for the mean number of template molecules per partition.
-1. The upper border of the confidence interval for the mean number of template molecules per partition.
+1. Upper border of the confidence interval for the mean number of template molecules per partition.
-1. The number of template molecules.
+1. Number of template molecules.
-1. The lower border of the confidence interval for the number of template molecules.
+1. Lower border of the confidence interval for the number of template molecules.
-1. The upper border of the confidence interval for the number of template molecules.
+1. Upper border of the confidence interval for the number of template molecules.
+1. Number of positive partitions.
-1. The number of partitions.
+1. Total number of partitions.